10 Best Fonts for Dyslexia

 The word Dyslexia on a pink background surrounded by white letters

-And while there are certain safeguards you can adopt — for example, AudioEye’s Visual Toolkit lets users change the font on a page and adjust the spacing between lines or words — the most user-friendly solution is to pick an accessible font from the beginning.
+And while there are certain safeguards you can adopt, the most user-friendly solution is to use an accessible font from the beginning.

-In this post, we share some of our favorite fonts for dyslexia — and provide a few more tips for delivering a browsing experience that’s accessible for everyone.
+Below, we’ll share some of the best fonts for dyslexia — and provide a few more tips for creating a browsing experience accessible to everyone.

 Serif, San-serif, Less spacing, More spacing